Shyam-Krishnan24/Job_Market_Analysis-PX--001-/README.md

 #### Problem Statement

-I chose this problem statement because many of my friends have not yet decided which domain or role they want to pursue.
-Also, many juniors are not aware of the different career options available, so this project was chosen to help them understand and explore possible roles.
+I chose this real-world problem statement after observing that many of my friends have not yet decided which domain or role they want to pursue.
+I also noticed that many juniors are not aware of the different career options available, so this project was selected to help them better understand and explore possible roles.

 #### Dataset Description